discdiver/background-tasks/progressive-guide/README.md

 ## Examples

 1. Run a Prefect task outside of a flow
-2. Start a task server (or two) and run tasks in the background
+1. Start a task server (or two) and run tasks in the background
+1. Create a basic FastAPI server that submits tasks to a Prefect task server (WIP - files present, will add as #3 in the guide soon)
-3. Use Docker to run a FastAPI server and a few Prefect task servers
+1. Use Docker to run a FastAPI server and a few Prefect task servers
-4. Use Docker to run a Flask server and a Prefect task server with Marvin and ask the LLM questions
+1. Use Docker to run a Flask server and a Prefect task server with Marvin and ask the LLM questions

 ## Prefect Cloud or a Prefect server instance